g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 With all users now accessing the green environment, the blue environment is no longer serving traffic.
 It is maintained as a backup, allowing the organization to quickly switch back to it if any issues arise with the green environment.

 ## Continuous Cycle
 Blue-green deployment is a never-ending cycle that alternates between the two environments—blue and green—in active and dormant roles on a regular basis.
 This cycle makes sure that updating procedures are smooth and effective while causing the least amount of inconvenience to users.
-Here's the procedure for contineous cycle:
+Here's the procedure for the contineous cycle:

 ### Regular Updates
 Blue-green deployment encourages frequent updates to the application or service.
 This could include bug fixes, feature enhancements, security patches, or performance optimizations.
 The development team continuously works on improving the application, iterating on feedback, and implementing new features to meet evolving user needs.